Elastic-Softworks/common-c/README.md

 *COMMON-C* is a collection of Post-FOSS C libraries providing foundational low-level tools for software and game development.
 The project maintains strict **C89** compliance for maximum compatibility.

-*COMMON-C* operates as a federated collection of open source functions - both ported from existing projects and newly developed - reorganized into a unified framework.
+*COMMON-C* is a collection of open source functions - both ported from existing projects and newly developed - reorganized into a unified framework.
 While the code is aggregated in one accessible location for convenience, the project maintains no central authority over its use, modification, or redistribution."

 ## Project Scope